The Worry Games

 Anxiety Worry Blog

-I believe that all of us with GAD and Panic Disorder have more power and control than we give ourselves credit for.
 I believe that we all play a role in the development of our own disorders and that it is important to take responsibility for that role and “own our anxiety”.
-I believe that we all have control over our behavioral and thinking choices, despite having GAD and/or Panic Disorder, and that we need to spend a lot of time looking inside ourselves to see exactly how our choices are allowing our disorder(s) to flourish.
+We all have control over our behavioral and thinking choices, despite having GAD and/or Panic Disorder, and that we need to spend a lot of time looking inside ourselves to see exactly how our choices are allowing our disorder(s) to flourish.

 I respect everybody’s choices and beliefs when it comes to anxiety.